adbacker/spam/readme.md

 All my page models start in /src/model/page.
 From there, it's app dependent as to how organization goes.
 In this simple case, we'll stick it at root.

-Take a lookt at /src/model/page/MenuHeader.ts
+Take a look at /src/model/page/MenuHeader.ts:

 ```
 export class MenuHeader {